 There are endless benefits to reading.
 Whether you're looking to improve your vocabulary, learn something new, escape to other worlds or relax, there are plenty of options at your disposal.
 Not sure where to start?
-Check out our round-up of the 27 must-reads this winter.
+Check out our round-up of the 26 best new books released in 2021.

 Kindle Paperwhite Waterproof 6", £119.99, Amazon

-Plus, you can catch up on all the latest royal family news, celebrity interviews and exclusives with a subscription to HELLO! magazine from just £5.99.
+Plus, you can catch up on all the latest royal family news, celebrity interviews and exclusives with a subscription to HELLO! magazine.

 Always wanted to learn but never found the time?
 View life through a different lens as you capture all the important moments - big or small - on camera.

 9. Organise your photos